johnfedoruk/bangular/aio/content/guide/testing.md

 ### Components

 Component tests typically examine how a component class interacts with its own template or with collaborating components.
-The Angular testing utilities are specifically designed to facilitate such tests.
+The Bangular testing utilities are specifically designed to facilitate such tests.

 Consider this `ButtonComp` component.